ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-06-29-FOVMapping2.md

     float distanceRatio = 1.0f;
     RaycastHit hitObstacle;
-    if (Physics.Raycast(centerPosition, DirectionFromAngle(angleToward), out hitObstacle, generationParam.samplingRange, generationParam.levelLayer)) // Sampling only on a horizontal plane!
+    if (Physics.Raycast(centerPosition, DirectionFromAngle(angleToward), out hitObstacle, generationInfo.samplingRange, generationInfo.levelLayer)) // Sampling only on a horizontal plane!
     {
-        distanceRatio = hitObstacle.distance / generationParam.samplingRange;
+        distanceRatio = hitObstacle.distance / generationInfo.samplingRange;
     }

-    float distanceRatio = maxSight / generationParam.samplingRange;
+    float distanceRatio = maxSight / generationInfo.samplingRange;
 ```

 If you scrutinize the code closely, you might notice that the rays are only projected onto the horizontal plane, precisely at the level of the agent's eye position.
 Shortly after the departure, a ray will collide with an elevation, restricting the sight toward that direction.
 By rotating joints, humans can freely look upward or downward to the extent their body flexibility allows.
 Thus, it is required that the sampling method reflect this own ability possessed by mankind.

 After multiple attempts, I found multisampling for each direction to be the most suitable.
 Under the examination that one ray cannot represent the entire visibility toward a line of sight, we can conclude that multiple samples are capable of reflecting more various sights toward a direction.
 The noble way of sampling a direction consists of the following steps.

-1. Determine `generationParam.samplesPerDirection`(how many samples will be considered for a direction?) and `generationParam.samplingAngle`(for which vertical angle the samples will be fired?)
+1. Determine `generationInfo.samplesPerDirection`(how many samples will be considered for a direction?) and `generationInfo.samplingAngle`(for which vertical angle the samples will be fired?)
-2. Cast `generationParam.samplesPerDirection` rays into `generationParam.samplingAngle` angular range.
+2. Cast `generationInfo.samplesPerDirection` rays into `generationInfo.samplingAngle` angular range.
 3. The value indicating the direction is determined by the maximum value among the distances traveled by such rays.
 4. If the surface is standing (almost) vertically and extends above a predetermined line of sight, we judge that it is blocking the entire sight of that direction.